Are doing good and making money fundamentally at odds with one another?

 Now you might be wondering, this all sounds good and well, how do I start investing responsibly?

 No matter what type of investor you are, there’s at least one responsible investing option that suits you.

 Option #1: Invest With a Socially Responsible Robo-Advisor

 Investing with a robo-advisor is perfect for beginner investors that want a hassle-free way to get into the market.

-Robo-advisors are algorithm-powered, automated financial “advisors” that manages your investments on your behalf.
+Robo-advisors are algorithm-powered, automated financial “advisors” that manage your investments on your behalf.
 In other words, they take most of the stress of responsible investing off you.